riklas/PassVault/README.md

 -----------

 a Vault.conf file will be created to hold config data for the vault.
-Use this file to change the directory location of the encrypted password file and the user who will be signing on encryption
+Use this file to change the directory location of the password cyphertext and the system user who will be signing on encryption

 Disclaimer
 ----------